Walter O'Malley

 O'Malley's father, Edwin Joseph O'Malley, was politically connected.
-Walter, a University of Pennsylvania salutatorian, went on to obtain a Juris Doctor, and he used the combination of his family connections, his personal contacts, and both his educational and vocational skills to rise to prominence.
+Walter, a University of Pennsylvania salutatorian, went on to obtain a Bachelor of Laws (LL.B.), and he used the combination of his family connections, his personal contacts, and both his educational and vocational skills to rise to prominence.
 First, he became an entrepreneur involved in public works contracting, and then he became an executive with the Dodgers.
 He progressed from being a team lawyer to being both the Dodgers' owner and president, and he eventually made the business decision to relocate the Dodgers franchise.
 Although he moved the franchise, O'Malley is known as a businessman whose major philosophy was stability through loyalty to and from his employees.

-O'Malley ceded the team presidency to his son, Peter, in 1970 but retained the titles of owner and chairman of the Dodgers until his death in 1979.
+In 1970, O'Malley ceded the team presidency to his son, Peter.
+He would become the first chairman of the Dodgers, a title established for him, and remain so until his death in 1979.
 During the 1975 season, the Dodgers' inability to negotiate a contract with Andy Messersmith led to the Seitz decision, which limited the baseball reserve clause and paved the way for modern free agency.
-He bequeathed the team to his children Peter O'Malley and Therese O'Malley Seidler upon his death in 1979.
+He bequeathed the team to his children Peter O'Malley and Terry O'Malley Seidler upon his death in 1979.